 If you forget to insert a vaginal ring:

 - Insert a new ring as soon as you remember.

-- Use condoms for the next seven days.
+- Use condoms for the next seven days after inserting the ring.

 - If you have had sex without a condom in the seven days before missing the ring, you may need emergency contraception, or you may need to skip your next seven-day break from the ring and insert a new ring straight away.
 What you need to do depends on how many days the ring has been in for (check with your doctor, nurse or pharmacist).